-21. Reinstall the chassis door.
-Align the door with the chassis and push it into place, as shown in Figure 10 on page 23 and Figure 11 on page 23.
+- 21. Reinstall the cable management comb, if it was removed (see "Removing and installing a cable management comb" on page 66). - 22.
+If ICL cables will not be used, ensure that the ICL sockets in the core switch blades have EMI plugs inserted. - 23.
+Reinstall the chassis door.
+Align the door with the chassis and push it into place, as shown in Figure 10 on page 24 and Figure 11 on page 25.